Dander on Cats – Diagnosis & Prevention

 5. The veterinarian will provide a proper diagnosis and recommend appropriate treatment options, which may include changes in diet, grooming practices, or the use of specific medications or topical treatments.

-Treating Dandruff in Cats
+Treating Dander in Cats

 Improving Diet and Nutrition